$100 $40 (save 60%)

 Adidas ZX Flux.
 With a mesh upper, the Adidas ZX Flux is eye-catching yet minimalist at the same time.
 It’s available in Brown/Hemp Camo that puts a twist on the camo trend.
 The brown sneakers’ color theme extends to the midsole, creating a seamless look.
 It’s part of the heritage of the ZX 8000 running shoe.

 Adidas Tubular Shadow.
-Released in 2016, the Adidas Tubular Shadow has a lightweight and breathable knit upper.
+Released in 2016, the lightweight and breathable Tubular Shadow has knit upper.
 It has an overall simple style with a chunky sole that emphasizes a modern and minimalistic approach.
 It has two colorway options for brown sneakers, the Cardboard and the Mystery Brown/Vintage White.
 This model is part of the Adidas Tubular line, which also includes the Tubular Doom and the Tubular Invader.

 Adidas Climacool 1.
 Climacool shoes were introduced by Adidas way back in 2002.
 They featured a highly advanced, breathable construction that allowed the foot to “feel the breeze.”
 Airflow could even go through the midsole and outsole.
 It wasn’t as successful back then because the trends had not yet evolved towards ultra-lightweight, ventilated shoes.